singhrahulism/mobilecoderz-weather-app/README.md

-do 'npm install' to install required dependencies do 'npx expo start' to run metro server
+do 'npm install' to install required dependencies and 'npx expo start' to run metro server